mariolinguito/Youtube-Coding-Problem/readme.md

 After I make a video-explanation about the solution I proposed before on my GitHub's personal profile, or LinkedIn or on my Facebook page.

+## You can contribute with your solution

+I am a friendly person, so you can send me a private message or a comment above my videos to propose your personal solution for the problem.